Landmark Guided Active Exploration with State-specific Balance Coefficient: Experiments

 \subsection{Qualitative Analysis on Measures for Subgoals}

-To assess the impact of subgoal measures on subgoal selection, we visualize the Prospect and Novelty measures in the AntMaze task, as shown in Figure 5.
-The visualization reveals that, subgoals with high Novelty are distributed throughout the candidate subgoal set, indicating that the agent can explore in various directions to expand the explored area.
-Figure 5 provides insightful observations regarding the Prospect measure.
-It indicates that subgoals guiding the agent closer to the goal exhibit higher Prospect.
-In contrast, subgoals that do not contribute significantly to task completion have lower Prospect.
-This suggests that the Prospect measure effectively captures the potential impact of subgoals on the agent's ability to reach the ultimate goal.
-As depicted in Figure 5, after considering both novelty and prospect measures comprehensively, the exploration strategy tends to prioritize subgoals with high Prospect.
-Meantime, the exploration strategy also maintains the ability to explore unknown region, thereby striking a balance between exploiting promising subgoals and continuing to explore uncharted areas.
-After training 300,000 time steps, the agent has made progress and could reach positions closer to the target.
-Furthermore, as the buffer expands, the novelty measure based on counting becomes more accurate.
-Subgoals with high novelty tend to concentrate in directions where exploration is insufficiently conducted.
+To assess the impact of subgoal measures on subgoal selection, we visualize the \textit{prospect} and \textit{novelty} measures in the AntMaze task.
+As shown in Figure \ref{fig:The visualization of subgoal measures}, subgoals with high \textit{novelty} are distributed throughout the candidate subgoal set, indicating that the agent can explore in various directions to expand the explored area.
+At time step 150,000, the prospect measure fails to accurately guide the agent towards the path to the goal.
+Owing to state-specific balance coefficients, our exploration strategy, when combining novelty and prospect, does not blindly explore regions with high prospect but rather prioritizes novelty measures more.
+This ensures the agent's capability to explore new states when the prospect measure becomes ineffective.
+At time step 300,000, the prospect measure guides the agent towards the goal effectively.
+At this point, the state-specific balance coefficient prioritizes the guidance of the prospect measure, focusing on regions contributing significantly to task completion.